KittyGiraudel/site/_posts/2015-04-15-netflix-logo-in-css.md

 I rewrote the entire Sass code prior to writing this article but I still feel that I can improve some parts.
 That is the main reason why I never stop making experiments.
 It just makes me smarter and bends my thoughts in directions I never knew existed.

 I barely make use of techniques like these in real-life projects but I very often use the functions I needed to implement that effect.
 Anyway, I hope you enjoyed this article.

-> [Gregor Adams](https://twitter.com/gregoradams) is a frontend developer from Hamburg, Germany.
-He is passionate about CSS and Sass, thus happens to be the author of [amazing demos on CodePen](https://codepen.io/pixelass) featuring his great CSS skills.